 Students in ECA countries are provided with significantly less learning time during regular school hours than the OECD average (OECD/UNICEF, 2021).
 Overall, this equates to roughly two hours less per week than the OECD average, and as much as five hours less in some countries.
 However, learning time outside of school tends to be relatively higher in ECA countries: in particular, participation in commercial tutoring.

 Results from the Programme for International Student Assessment (PISA) 2018 reveal that overall outcomes from the region are improving (OECD/UNICEF, 2021).
 Many systems that participated in PISA prior to 2018 raised their performance in 2018 and none saw a decrease in performance.
-Simultaneously, ECA countries are now testing a greater share of 15-year-old students, which demonstrates that educational improvement and expansion are not mutually exclusive.
+Simultaneously, ECA countries are now testing a greater share of 15-year-old students, which demonstrates that educational improvement and expansion of access are not mutually exclusive.

 Nevertheless, performance in ECA countries is generally lower than that of countries across the OECD (OECD/UNICEF, 2021).
 The ECAR average in reading, the main domain assessed in PISA 2018, was 421 score points, compared with 487 in the OECD.
 Achievement within the region also varies greatly, with Georgia scoring 380 in reading and Croatia scoring 479.
 In ECAR, it is estimated that approximately 19.5 million primary-aged to upper secondary-aged learners were not achieving minimum proficiency levels in foundational skills before the pandemic (42%).
 Out of the 79 countries that participated in PISA 2018, Turkey ranked 40th, Serbia ranked 45th, BiH ranked 62nd, and Baku (Azerbaijan) ranked 68th This 2018 assessment indicated that 40% of students in Serbia were below the level of functional literacy in mathematics, and 38% did not meet the minimum literacy requirements for reading.
 In BiH half of all 14-year-olds could read a text but could not explain it, meaning that they were functionally illiterate.

 The PISA 2018 results show that learning outcomes in the region are highly inequitable (OECD/UNICEF, 2021).
-Boys perform worse than girls at rates exceeding international averages.
+Boys perform worse than girls in reading at rates exceeding international averages.
 In systems with many rural schools, students from urban areas outperform students from rural areas at rates much greater than in similar OECD countries.

 Teachers